xiaochong2dai/MovieDatabaseSystem-MySQL-PHP/README.md

 Please see 'DescriptionOfOurDatasetAndTableSchema.pdf'.

 # Loading and Querying the Dataset
-• SQL script named 'create.sql' creates all tables above.
+• SQL script named 'create.sql' creates all tables above.<br>
-• Create a databases 'MovieDatabase'.
+• Create a databases 'MovieDatabase'.<br>
 CREATE DATABASE MovieDatabase;
-• Create the tables in the CS143 database, using a command like: mysql -u root -p MovieDatabase < create.sql (root is the username, and it will hint for password)
+• Create the tables in the CS143 database, using a command like:<br>
+mysql -u root -p MovieDatabase < create.sql (root is the username, and it will hint for password)<br>
-• Create a MySQL script, named 'load.sql', that loads all our provided data into the created tables. mysql -u root -p MovieDatabase < load.sql
+• Create a MySQL script, named 'load.sql', that loads all our provided data into the created tables. <br>
+mysql -u root -p MovieDatabase < load.sql

 # Building a Web Query Interface